 The Eldest son of Queen Victoria, King Edward VII's short rule was not without intrigue, he was active in the naval and military reforms and became caught up in a constitutional crisis between the Conservative House of Lords and Liberal Parliament.
 24 major-type definitive stamps were issued during his reign.

 The first commemorative postage stamps were issued within the UK during King George V reign.
 And a new process was also introduced whereby stamps were produced from a photographic negative transferred to a metal plate and etched in, known as photogravure.
-However, his reign also saw the First World War which as we all know is one of the worst events in human history.

 King Edward VIII had a short reign filled with intrigue.
 In fact, he abdicated very soon after taking the throne as he wished to marry an American divorcee.